 - Once you make an S corporation election, you must stick with that status for five years, so you’ll want to feel comfortable with keeping your business small (and have no plans to go public) for the near future.

 - All profits and losses for an S corporation pass through strictly based on a shareholder’s percentage of stock ownership.
 This means that if you and your co-owner each own 50 percent of the business.
 So be aware that if say, in one year you do 70 percent of the work and your co-owner only does 30 percent of the work, the profit still must be split 50/50; it cannot be split 70/30.

 - If you intend to raise venture capital (VC) in the future, know that most VC firms prefer to invest in C corporations and it’s usually easier to convert an S corporation to a C corporation than it is to convert an LLC to a C corporation when the time comes to do so.

 The tax attorneys at Robinson & Henry are here to help with all your tax planning needs, and can help determine if an S corporation election is right for your business.
 We routinely handle S corporation conversions that result in significant tax savings for those business owners.
-Contact us to schedule a consultation a Castle Rock, Colorado Springs or Denver tax attorney.
+Contact us at 303-688-0944 to schedule an assessment.